josgiac/NumDer/README.md

 "An FFT method for the numerical differentiation", Applied Mathematics and Computation, 445:127856, 2023.

-[2] N. Egidi, P. Maponi,
+[2]	N. Egidi, J. Giacomini, P. Maponi,
+"A Fredholm integral operator for the differentiation problem", Computational and Applied Mathematics, 41(5):220, 2022.

+[3] N. Egidi, P. Maponi,
 "A spectral method for the solution of boundary value problems", Applied Mathematics and Computation, 409:125812, 2021.

-[3] N. Egidi, P. Maponi,
+[4] N. Egidi, P. Maponi,
 "An SVE Approach for the Numerical Solution of Ordinary Differential Equations", Sergeyev Y., Kvasov D. (eds) Numerical Computations: Theory and Algorithms.
 NUMTA 2019.
 Lecture Notes in Computer Science, Springer, Cham, 11973:70-85, 2020.

-[4] N. Egidi, P. Maponi,
+[5] N. Egidi, P. Maponi,
 "The singular value expansion of the Volterra integral equation associated to a numerical differentiation problem", Journal of Mathematical Analysis and Applications, 460:656-681, 2018.

-65)	N. Egidi, J. Giacomini, P. Maponi, A Fredholm integral operator for the differentiation problem, Computational and Applied Mathematics, 2022, 41(5), 220